atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 This pre-configured .ini file **is not setup to do dual display** for an analog IO board.
 You must configure the .ini for dual display yourself.
 I cannot assume everyone's settings (i.e. YPbPr, RGBS, RGBHV, RGsB) for their CRT monitor.

-The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

-The default setting for this .ini file are `vscale_mode=0` (because the scaler chooses the wrong integer scale factor for rotated content, and the modelines inherently work out to integer scaling anyway) and `vsync_adjust=2`.
+The default setting for this .ini file is `vscale_mode=0` (because the scaler chooses the wrong integer scale factor for rotated content, and the modelines inherently work out to integer scaling anyway) and `vsync_adjust=2`.

 </blockquote>